platformps/casestudy.fullstack_webapplication/README.md

 # Demo Video recorded with iSpring Cam

-# See full details on running project, Username and Password, etc. in Todo Readme once accessing Github Link
+# See full details on running project, Username and Password, etc. in Project Readme once accessing Github Link